Laois gets almost €18.7m for roadworks

 The county will receive €18,693m to improve road safety, with €15,447,750 going to regional roads and €3,245,341 to national routes.

-The funding is part of a €1.5bn roads budget provided to local authorities nationwide for regular maintenance of national, regional and local roads.
-The total amount is a 13 per cent increase on 2025.
+The annual funding for local authorities nationwide is for regular maintenance of national, regional and local roads and is separate from major infrastructural projects in the National Development Plan.
+The total national roads budget announced today is €1.5bn, up 13 per cent on 2025.